plzin/plzin.github.io/posts/perm-poly.md

 $$G_{i+1}=G_i-G_i'\cdot((F\circ G_i)-X)$$

 [\[4\]](#ref-4) cites some french paper for the proof that this will work, which I can't read.
-When I find the motivation, I will attempt to prove it myself.
+Maybe someone who knows some $p$-adic analysis can prove this.
-I think $p$-adic analysis/Hensel's lemma might be good starting points.
+In particular, I think some generalization of Hensel's lemma can probably prove this.

 Experimentally, this always finds a solution with $G_0=X$.
 And the number of iterations is about $\log_2 w = \log_2\log_2 n$.